Invite friends and family to read the obituary and add memories.

 Starts at 1:00 pm (Central time)

 While working toward his GED, Markavious completed more than twenty hours of community service, numerous leadership and construction courses, and earned workforce certifications through the Occupational Safety and Health Administration’s 10-Hour Outreach Training Program (OSHA 10) and the National Center for Construction Education and Research (NCCER).
 He was preparing to enroll at Wallace Community College to study welding.
-Markavious had big dreams, goals, and a plan for his future.
+Markavious had big dreams, meaningful goals, and a vision for his future.

 Coming from a musically gifted family, Markavious developed a deep love for rap music and could often be heard freestyling with effortless confidence and creativity.
-He recently released a rap album, “Most Wanted Gator.”
+He recently released a rap album titled Most Wanted Gator.

 He leaves to cherish his precious memories his loving parents, Yolanda Wynn and Marcus Dewayne Rumph of Mt.
 Andrew; two brothers, DaMarkis Deyun Rumph of Mt.
-Andrew, and Zakalien Zarkel Walker of Ozark; and one sister, Zion Amari’ann Streeter of Eufaula.
+Andrew and Zakalien Zarkel Walker of Ozark; and one sister, Zion Amari’ann Streeter of Eufaula.

-He is also tenderly remembered by his grandmothers, Inetha Wynn of Eufaula, and Ethel Bell Rumph of Mt.
-Andrew; his grandfather, Charles Green Sr. (Bobbi Jo) of Eufaula; his aunts, Chaketa Green of Eufaula, and Kimberly Thompson of Auburn; and his uncles, Charles Green Jr. of Eufaula, Eric (Cicely) Rumph of Moody, and Derrick (Lathrell) Rumph of Bryant, Arkansas; a special friend, Shayanna Lager; along with a host of cherished aunts, uncles, cousins, relatives, and friends.
+Additional cherished memories will forever live on through his aunts, Chaketa Green of Eufaula and Kimberly Thompson of Auburn; his uncles, Charles Green Jr. of Eufaula, Eric (Cicely) Rumph of Moody, and Derrick (Lathrell) Rumph of Bryant, Arkansas; his special friend, Shayanna Lager; along with a host of aunts, uncles, cousins, relatives, and friends.

 For 18 magnificent years, Markavious gave his family love, laughter, hope, and memories that will never fade.
-Though hearts are heavy with sorrow, they are equally filled with immense gratitude for the time shared with him.
+Though hearts are heavy with sorrow, they are equally filled with gratitude for the time shared with him.
 Now, with tearful hearts and enduring love, they entrust him into the arms of his Heavenly Father, where his bright spirit will rest eternally.

 Clayton Community Event Center